 Long-sightedness (also known as hyperopia) is a common eye condition that can be hard to detect.
-If you have the condition, close objects may appear blurry, or you might be able to focus clearly but get tired eyes or headaches.
-Long-sightedness is relatively common in young children.
-Successful treatments include eye exercises, glasses, contact lenses and surgery.
+If you have the condition close objects look blurry, or you might be able to focus clearly but get tired eyes or headaches.
+For people with significant long-sightedness, vision can be blurry for things in the distance as well.

 What causes long-sightedness?